 Linh Phuoc Pagoda

-Beside the bell tower stands an 18-metre-high golden statue of Bodhisattva, which is decorated with over 600,000 flowers.
-In addition, this place also has a display house for gems, ancient porcelain and fine art wood.
+Beside the bell tower stands an 18-metre-high golden statue of the Bodhisattva, decorated with over 600,000 flowers.
+In addition, the site features a display house showcasing gems, ancient porcelain, and fine art wood.

 In addition to admiring the unique architecture, tourists and Buddhists also have the opportunity to learn about the 18 levels of hell.
-Going through these 18 levels of hell, people will experience many things in life about the philosophy of good and good, how to treat people, how to live kindly.
+By going through these 18 levels of hell, people will learn about the philosophy of good and evil, how to treat others, and how to live kindly.

-Right outside is a majestic tower inside hanging a large bell 1.98 m high and weighs 1.1 tons above engraved with poems by “Truc Lam Dau Da”.
-Truc Lam Zen Monastery does not only has an ancient and magnificent beauty like other temples but also hides many mysteries of the spiritual world.
+Right outside is a majestic tower, inside of which hangs a large bell 1.98 m high and weighing 1.1 tons, engraved with poems by “Truc Lam Dau Da”.
+Truc Lam Monastery not only has ancient, magnificent beauty like other temples, but also conceals many mysteries of the spiritual world.

 Domaine de Marie, Da Lat

-The roofs of the church have their origin from the design of Nha Rong – a typical style of stilt house in Central Highlands of Vietnam.
-Another example of the interaction is the 3m-high-statue of Mary, created by a French architect, but resembles the image of a Vietnamese woman.
-In general, the two competing styles has creates an absolutely creative and intrigue complex.
+The church’s roofs derive from the Rong style, a typical stilt-house design in the Central Highlands of Vietnam.
+Another example of the interaction is the 3m-high statue of Mary, created by a French architect, which resembles a Vietnamese woman.
+In general, the two competing styles have created an absolutely creative and intricate complex.

 Linh An Pagoda